 Earning more means you have more demands on you, more hours spent at work with more responsibility and that means you have less time doing things you enjoy.

 What you buy matters too and we’ve written about this in the past.
 We are happier when we use our money to buy experiences rather than things and when we use our money to help others.
 So the next time you are feeling down, don’t buy yourself a new pair of shoes.
 Buy concert tickets or donate to a charity instead.

 But You Don’t Have To Have Money To Be Happy

 Every so often a list comes out naming the happiest places in America.
 In 2014, four cities in my adopted state of Louisiana were on the list.

 This is proof positive that you don’t need money to make you happy because Louisiana is consistently ranked at the bottom on lists of the poorest states, currently, we’re sitting at 49, thanks Mississippi!

 Why is this?

 I can give you some insight as to why one of them, Lafayette, was on that list.
-My boyfriend went to college there are this is what he told me when I mentioned the study to him, keep in mind that Lafayette is in the heart of Acadiana, which you may know better as Cajun country, “Cajuns like to eat, drink, dance, and fuck.”
+My boyfriend went to college there and this is what he told me when I mentioned the study to him, keep in mind that Lafayette is in the heart of Acadiana, which you may know better as Cajun country, “Cajuns like to eat, drink, dance, and fuck.”

 Having spent time there, I don’t disagree.
 The food is delicious, think gumbo, jambalaya, and boudin.